Decadent red velvet brownies swirled with cheesecake.

 Today’s brownies are basically a fudge chocolate brownie with lots of buttery vanilla flavors.
 The brownie batter is red, tinted with red food coloring and a touch of white vinegar to make the red stand out against all the cocoa powder.
 They are beautifully swirled with sweet cream cheese and are quite dense like a typical brownie.

 These brownies are pretty easy to make and are the perfect recipe for red velvet beginners.
 The cream cheese swirl is equally simple.
-Whip out your hand-held electric mixer and beat one 8-oz package of softened cream cheese with 1/4 cup sugar, 1 egg yolk, and vanilla extract.
+Whip out your hand-held electric mixer and beat one 8 ounce brick of softened cream cheese with 1/4 cup sugar, 1 egg yolk, and vanilla extract.
 Beat everything together until completely smooth.

 Now, let’s swirl.
 Pour almost all of the red velvet batter into the baking pan, leaving a few Tablespoons behind.
 Dollop with the cream cheese mixture, then scoop the last couple of Tablespoons of brownie batter on top.
 Note: I topped the cream cheese mounds with more red velvet brownie batter because I was afraid so much cream cheese on top would brown in the oven.
 The picture below is before I covered with more red velvet batter.